sohaibsohail98/devops_67_intro/README.md

+In this repository, you will find an introduction to DevOps and what the field entails.

 ```What is DevOps:```

 DevOps is a combination of practices and tools that allow a business to be able to deliver applications and services at high velocity.
 This means improving, evolving iterations at a faster pace, in comparison to the traditional software development and management process.
 DevOps engineers work in a single team, from an entire application lifecycle; development and test to deployment to operations.
 This means multiple skills are exercised, not specific to one single function.